 In addition, Movement Script 1 calls a subroutine at $C1FFD3 which takes a checksum of the code at $C0A11C-$C0A150.
-If there's any alterations to that memory range, a non-zero value is stored to $7EB539, bringing up yet another copyright infringement screen.
+If there are any alterations to that memory range, a non-zero value is stored to $7EB539, bringing up another copyright infringement screen.

 Layer Three - Increased Encounters

 A third, far more subtle layer of protection is activated if the game detects that the previous layers have been disabled.
-There's a check at $C0281A to see if $7EB539 is zero.
-If it isn't, random encounters are ramped up to absurd levels to make the game borderline unplayable.
-Some areas even have enemies that aren't supposed to be in those locations, like Spiteful Crows in the Pyramid.
+There's a check at $C0281A to see if $7EB539 is 0.
+If it isn't, enemy presence is ramped up to absurd levels to make the game borderline unplayable.
+Some areas even have enemies that aren't supposed to be in those locations, like Spiteful Crows in the Scaraba Pyramid.

 Layer Four - Unknown

 There's another SRAM checker at $C08391.
-Not quite sure what it does yet, but it's called six times during the game.
+It's currently not certain what it does, but it's called six times during the game.

 Layer Five - The Grand Finale